huml-lang/website/content/specification.md

 #### Lists

 * **Inline:** Comma-separated without trailing commas.
-Inline list items can only be scalar values and not vectors or nesting.
+Inline list items can only be scalar values and cannot contain vectors or nesting.
 * **Multi-line:** A hyphen `-` denotes a list item, indented exactly by 2 spaces from the beginning of the parent key.
 Multi-line lists can be nested and can contain vectors.
 * **Empty list:** A vector can be marked as an empty list with the special value `[]`